bhamon/gpuPlotGenerator/README.md

 - hashesNumber: The number of hashes to compute per GPU calls.
 Must be between 1 and 8192.
 Use a value under 8192 only if you experience driver crashes or display freezes.

 Example [devices.txt] file content:

 	0 0 1024 128 8192
 	0 1 2048 64 10

 ## How to use

+Use the commands below to have the commands list and usage:

 	./gpuPlotGenerator
 	Displays a full help message with all the available commands.